 Botanists specialize in how to classify plants and how they grow.
-For example, they perform various types of studies with plant growth and weed control.
+For example, they perform various types of studies on plant growth and weed control.
 Botanists average about 71,900$ in annual salary and job growth is at a steady rate.

 Geomorphologists assess the creation and evolution of land forms on Earth.
 For example, they specialize in physical features and geological structures.
 Before construction, they often consult engineers to better understand the landscape.
-Geomorphologists are often categorized in the group of geoscientists which on average earn about $73,800.
+Geomorphologists are often categorized in the group of geoscientists who on average earn about $73,800.

 Hydrogeologists or groundwater specialists specialize in how soil and rock relate to groundwater.
-For example, this includes the distribution and transportation of water into the surface.
+For example, this includes the distribution and transportation of water to the surface.
 Their average salary is about $74,100 and job growth is faster than average.

-Climatologists examine the variation of weather patterns in the past, present and future.
+Climatologists examine the variation of weather patterns in the past, present, and future.
 By understanding long-term weather, we can learn how climate change will affect the future.
 On average, they earn $74,500 with job growth faster than normal.